maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 Fuzzy algorithm #1: Levenshtein
 -------------------------------

-Now we've covered the basics, let's look at a 'proper' fuzzy matching algorithm.
+Now we've covered the basics, let's look at a 'proper' fuzzy matching *algorithm*.

+***Algorithm***: A particular recipe or approach for a computer to do something.
+Different algorithms can try to achieve the same thing but do it in different ways, and therefore be bettor or worse at the task.
+The different approaches mean that they will also differ in how fast they can do the task, how much memory they need to do it, and so on.

 The most common approach to doing this is to count the number of additions, removals, and substitutions that are needed to change one name into another, giving us a score at the end of how many changes had to be made.
 This is called the *edit distance*.